pytchlang/pytch-tutorials/catch-apple/tutorial.md

 ## Give a point for catching an apple

-As the game is right now, the player can catch the apple in the bowl, but the score stays as zero.
+The player can catch the apple in the bowl, but the score stays as zero.
 We will fix this next.

 We'll define another method in the `ScoreKeeper` sprite.
 That method's job is to give the player a point and announce the new score.